tyong920/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     $ git push origin name-of-your-bugfix-or-feature
     ```

-8. Submit a pull request through the GitHub website.
+8. Submit a merge request through the Gitlab website.

-## Pull Request Guidelines
+## Merge Request Guidelines

-Before you submit a pull request, check that it meets these guidelines:
+Before you submit a merge request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The merge request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+2. If the merge request adds functionality, the docs should be updated.
 Put
    your new functionality into a function with a docstring, and add the
    feature to the list in README.md.
-3. The pull request should work for Python 3.6, 3.7, 3.8 and 3.9.
+3. The merge request should work for Python 3.6, 3.7, 3.8 and 3.9.
 Check
-   https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}/actions
+   {{cookiecutteer.gitlab_urlbase}}/{{ cookiecutter.gitlab_groupname_or_username }}/{{ cookiecutter.project_slug }}/pipelines
    and make sure that the tests pass for all supported Python versions.

 ## Tips